 Examples of Functional Fixedness Holding Us Back

-Say you have a blunt kitchen knife that you need to sharpen, however, you don’t own a knife sharpener.
+Say you have a blunt kitchen knife that you need to sharpen.
+However, you don’t own a knife sharpener.
 Would you think of using the unglazed ring around the bottom of your teacup?
 After all, it has the same surface as a sharpening stone.
 Coming up with this alternative use for a teacup would quickly solve your problem.
-Otherwise, you would have to look for a “real” knife sharpener while continuing to use your cup only for drinking tea.
+Otherwise, you would have to look for a “real” knife sharpener while using your cup only for drinking tea.

 The moment we see an object, the motor cortex in our brains activates in anticipation of using it in a standard way.
 That means we don’t need to hesitate about reaching for a teacup when we feel like having tea.
 But that also means when you’re looking for a knife sharpener, you’re likely to glaze over that teacup because you don’t take a mental shortcut from teacups to knife sharpeners.
 (Well, now you might!)

-It’s important to be aware of functional fixedness because overcoming it could be the key to solving a problem.
+Being aware of functional fixedness is important because overcoming it could be the key to solving a problem.

 Examples of Overcoming Functional Fixedness in Everyday Life